Here are a number of creative and inexpensive suggestions for making poetry a more important part of school life during April and throughout the year.

-- Invite students to write poems in response to their favorite poems (or to news stories, songs, TV shows, or artworks).
+- Invite students to write poems in response to their favorite poems (or to songs, TV shows, or artworks).

 - Hold poetry workshops where students discuss one another's work.

-- Film students reading their own poems or poems by others; encourage them to share the recordings with parents and friends.
-Create a YouTube channel for your class and have parents sign permission slips to allow you to post the videos on YouTube.
+- Tape students reading their own poems or poems by others; encourage them to share the tapes with parents and friends.

 - Decorate the classroom or the school with illustrated poems and pictures of poets.